Two People Die in House Fire in Wadena Township

 Two people are dead and a juvenile was injured in an overnight fire in Wadena Township.

 Upon arrival, a juvenile was located outside the residence with minor burns.
-Firefighters entered the residence and located two adults inside the house, life-saving measures were performed, but were unsuccessful and the two adults were pronounced dead at the scene according to the release.
+Firefighters entered the residence and located two adults inside the house.
+Lifesaving measures were performed, but they were unsuccessful and the two adults were pronounced dead at the scene, according to the release.

 The juvenile was transported to Tri-County Healthcare for treatment of his injuries and was released a short time later.